Azure-Samples/azure-spring-apps-multi-zone/README.md

 - Multi-zone Spring Apps deployment with VNet integration
 - Proper reverse proxy configuration for Application Gateway with a custom domain
 - Integration with Key Vault
-- Integration with a MySQL database
+- Integration with a MySQL Flexible database

 ## Getting Started